luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

 ## Comparing the IDEs
 This blog post will conduct a comparative analysis of two IDEs to Visual Studio Code, assessing their energy consumption through the utilization of EnergiBridge [8].
 To gauge the performance of these software platforms, we will be executing JabRef within this software, utilizing their import and debug systems.

-Why are we using this specific testing setup.

 ### Testing setup
 Below, the testing setup is described.
 This includes all software used together with tools and computer setups.
 Other environmental factors which might impact the energy consumption is noted as well.